YalamanchiliLab/PolyAMiner-Bulk/README.md

 python3 -m pip install -r requirements.txt
 ```

-## Step 2: Download trained ML-models + ML-dependencies and extract them into the /lib folder
+## Step 2: Download trained ML-models + ML-dependencies

+### 2.1: Download "6-new-12w-0" from and extract it into the /lib folder

+### 2.2: Download "CPASBERT_TrainedModels" from and extract it into the /lib folder

 ## Step 3: Download necessary reference files